elixir-lang/elixir-lang.github.com/_posts/2026-03-19-lazy-bdds-with-eager-literal-differences.markdown

 ```

 Long story short: with Elixir v1.20.0-rc.2, the type system is seeing an
-increase number of differences.
+increasing number of differences.
 Projects where modules had 1000+ of clauses
 were taking too long to compile, so it was time to derive new formulas and
 optimizations.